Puliyalam-Roopesh/key-logger/README.md

 Run the script in a virtual machine to avoid affecting your main system.

-⚠️ Important Ethical Considerations
-While building a keylogger can be educational, it's crucial to adhere to ethical guidelines:

 Obtain Consent: Only test keyloggers on systems you own or have explicit permission to use.